apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/wasb.rst

 Authenticating to Azure Blob Storage
 ------------------------------------

-There are four ways to connect to Azure Blob Storage using Airflow.
+There are five ways to connect to Azure Blob Storage using Airflow.

 1. Use `token credentials
    <https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-authenticate?tabs=cmd#authenticate-with-token-credentials>`_